SathyaBhat/sathyasays.com/content/posts/2008-10-26-how-to-tackle-screen-resolution-problems-in-linux.md

 date: 2008-10-26T04:30:46+00:00
 url: /2008/10/26/how-to-tackle-screen-resolution-problems-in-linux/
 categories:
-  - "Tips &amp; How-To's"
+  - "Tips & How-To's"
 tags:
-  - 8.10
-  - bin
-  - distro
-  - dl
-  - driver
-  - drivers
-  - dual
-  - EDID
-  - file
-  - find
-  - GNOME
-  - Ibex
-  - intrepid
-  - Intrepid Ibex

   - linux
-  - login
-  - LV
-  - menu
-  - NVIDIA
-  - Nvidia Drivers
-  - Resolution
-  - root
-  - Screen Resolution
-  - sudo
-  - sync
-  - Sync.
-Out of Range
-  - terminal
-  - "tips-and-howto's"
   - tutorials
-  - Ubuntu
-  - xorg

 ---
 Many of us may feel screen resolution as the biggest pest in any OS.
-If we don&#8217;t get the screen resolution we want we get real fed up with the UI (dont we?).
+If we don't get the screen resolution we want we get real fed up with the UI (dont we?).
 Personally, I very much hate if screen resolution gets screwed up and also have faced a lot of problems on that.

 So I thought I would make a post on the common problems I faced in ubuntu and I hope it would be useful for other distros too.